β‘ Lesson 18: Eevee Real-Time Rendering

 Performance note:

-- Reflection planes render scene again for each plane
+- Plane probes render the scene again for each plane

 - Use sparingly (1-3 max in scene)